dddrrreee/cs140e-20win/labs/3-cross-check/PRELAB.md

             return;

-     (Anyone making the argument that we should return an error has the better end argument, but for the moment we live in sin.)
+     (Anyone making the argument that we should return an error has the better end argument, but for the moment we live in sin --- later we will add a `panic` in such cases.)

      Make sure the result compiles.